Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

 		</div>
     <div class="col-xs-12 col-sm-6 push-top">
       <h3>Scientific Facts</h3>
       <p>The Global Burden of Diseases, Injuries and Risk Factors (GBD) Study is an independently funded collaboration from over 2'300 scientists and constitutes the largest epidemiological study today.
 It identifies 84 behavioral, environmental and occupational, and metabolic risks or clusters of risks that lead to diseases.
 Through the assessment of more than 15'000 studies it approaches accurate numbers for disability adjusted life years (DALY) lost per 100'000 people dependent on age, gender and location for each individual risk factor.
-It provides unprecedented insights on what risk should share our highest interest of concern to improve our lives. <a style="float:right;margin-right:20px;" href="#references">Learn more</a>
+It provides new insights on the risks we should be concerned to improve our lives. <a style="float:right;margin-right:20px;" href="#references">Learn more</a>
 			 </p>
     </div>
 		<div class="col-xs-12 col-sm-6 push-top">